 At training and testing time, we use data looking backwards from the ground truth annotation.
 Figure 4 illustrates how our proposed method and the original differ in data handling.
 Our method, referred to as PP-REC, divides the most recent 10 LiDAR frames into three point clouds.
 We run our network on each of these point clouds in sequence, using the older two point clouds, PC-0 and PC-1, to build recurrent memory, and using the most recent point cloud, PC-2, to produce detection results.
 Our model is given 3 LiDAR frames, namely PC-2 and its recurrent memory, which is generated with up to 7 additional prior LiDAR frames.
+We also introduce an experimental streaming approach, PP-REC-S, in which we use a sliding window to group LiDAR frames, stepping one frame at a time.
+We maintain groups of 3 frames for consistency.
 In contrast, our implementations of the original PointPillars approach, referred to as PP-10 and PP-3, use 10 or 3 frames of LiDAR respectively.
 Although not necessary for autonomous driving applications, we abide by the nuScenes convention of using at most 10 LiDAR frames for the detection task [16].
-Notably, this means that each pass through our detection network uses fewer frames than the original PointPillars work; specifically, our network uses 3 LiDAR frames and recurrent memory, while the original work would require 10 LiDAR frames for each detection.
+Notably, this means that each pass through our detection network uses fewer frames than the original PointPillars work; specifically, our network uses 3 Li-DAR frames and recurrent memory, while the original work would require 10 LiDAR frames for each detection.